 If you fail to comply, you may face charges under Section 94 of the Income Tax Act.
 Upon conviction, you may meet with a fine of up to $1,000 or imprisonment of up to 6 months.

-What is the Auto-Inclusion Scheme (AIS)?
+Must I be under the Auto-Inclusion Scheme (AIS)?

 An Auto-Inclusion Scheme (AIS) for employment income is available for employers to electronically submit the IR8A information to the tax authority (IRAS).
 It allows employers to declare the lump sum amounts with less effort compared to completing the hardcopy IR8A form.
 This also benefits employees, because they don’t need to manually update it themselves.
 After all, their employer has directly updated their information onto their tax portal.